Meet Peggy Loo, PhD

 I am an out of network provider and my fee ranges from $325-375/session.
 As a psychologist committed to equitable access to therapy, I have a small number of sliding scale spots that you can ask about.

-Peggy Loo, PhD earned a PhD and a master’s degree from Columbia University in counseling psychology, where she trained with leaders in the field of multicultural psychology.
+Peggy Loo, PhD is the Founder and Clinical Director of Manhattan Therapy Collective.
+Dr. Loo earned a PhD and a master’s degree from Columbia University in counseling psychology, where she trained with leaders in the field of multicultural psychology.
+She also completed her bachelor’s degree in clinical psychology from the University of Illinois, and is a Midwestern transplant to NYC.
 In addition to being well versed in trauma-focused therapies and Cognitive Behavioral Therapy, she incorporates mindfulness, neuroscience, and active teaching about how mental health works in session.
 Dr. Loo is a certified perinatal mental health professional (PMH-C) through Postpartum Support International and completed additional trauma training from the Embody Lab and the Trauma Research Foundation.

 Dr. Loo is a clinical supervisor for postdoctoral fellows at Manhattan Therapy Collective and psychology grad students at Columbia.
 She is on the advisory board for SPEAK, a non-profit organization elevating Asian American mental health in Westchester County.
 She is also a member of the NYC Cognitive Behavioral Therapy Association, the Asian American Psychological Association, and the Women’s Mental Heath Consortium.
 Her views have been featured in media outlets like Well+Good, Forbes Health, Real Simple, and the New York Times.
 Dr. Loo loves to bring her dog Hamilton to work, hike, watch stand-up comedy, and anything pickled.